Judopay/JudoKit/README.md

 ## Integration

-**We experienced some issues with archives containing bitcode when submitting to the App Store - We advise you to exclude bitcode from your archives for now**

 ### Sign up to judo's platform

 - To use judo's SDK, you'll need to [sign up](https://www.judopay.com/signup) and get your app token.